Call for Abstracts – 2020 Conference

 Brisbane Convention & Exhibition Centre, Queensland, Australia

 Keynote Speaker: Professor Paul Hodges (The University of Queensland)

-The conference subcommittee of ASPAH has prepared a set of guidelines to assist potential presenters for the annual conference to prepare and submit abstracts.
+The conference subcommittee of ASPAH has prepared a set of guidelines to assist potential presenters with preparation and submission of abstracts.

-There are 4 presentation categories in 2019 outlined below.
-Each category has a description and a template for formatting, including subheadings and character count.
+There are 3 presentation categories in 2020 outlined below.
+Each category has a description and a template for formatting, including subheadings and word count.
 Please ensure you read the general guidelines and specific guidelines for each category.
 Submissions which do not adhere to these guidelines will not be considered.